|

 PartyGaming Shares Reported to be Oversubscribed

 Despite rumors that investor interest had waned for online poker company PartyGaming's upcoming float, according to recent reports, PartyGaming shares have actually been oversubscribed.
 This is good news for PartyGaming and its float, which is expected to go through tomorrow, particularly following suspicions that PartyGaming would not succeed in floating.
+The iffy legal status of online poker in the U.S., which supplies 90 percent of the company's revenue, was expected to keep investors wary.
+This expectation was apparently a little hasty.

 Sunday, 26 June 2005